ericjobrien/projectOneDevmountain/README.md

 and to highlight a few interactive features.
 This is a fun tool that takes in questions from users and returns a quote from a horror franchise character as an answer to the question.
 Users also have the option of changing the theme of the website which adjusts a number of HTML elements.
 ## Technology
+This website was built using vanilla javascript and node.js.
+I used express.js on the server-side and AJAX/JSON on the front-end.
+Further, this site is hosted on Heroku.
+In my first project hosting on Heroku, I created a step-by-step guide on how to execute all the tasks.
+Go here and click on the deployment.txt file to see the instructions: https://github.com/ericjobrien/deployment-lab